-Throughout the year Foundation Stage pupils will build up to a daily handwriting session linked to the daily phonics sessions.
-In KS1 these daily sessions will continue and weekly lessons will also be used to consolidate the correct formation of lower case and upper case letters.
+Throughout the year, Foundation Stage pupils will learn the formation of letters in their daily Phonics session, as per the Little Wandle scheme, and have opportunities to consolidate through continuous provision and guided activities.
+In KS1 these daily sessions will continue and weekly lessons will also be used to consolidate the correct formation of lower case and upper-case letters.
 Patterns will also develop pencil control and the formation of specific letter groups can be practised.
-Handwriting is often linked to high-frequency, common exception words and key spelling patterns from the No Nonsense Spelling Programme.
+Handwriting is often linked to high frequency, common exception words and key spelling patterns from the No Nonsense Spelling Programme.

-During KS2, handwriting will be taught during a weekly class lesson where appropriate with some individual/group short practise sessions and will be specifically linked to the spelling focus and the No Nonsense Spelling Programme.
+During KS2, handwriting will be taught during a weekly class lesson where appropriate with some individual/group short practise sessions.